Once upon a time, the iPhone was widely considered as having the best camera of all “modern smartphones”.

 Increasing Image Quality (IQ) is mostly made possible by using more and more powerful camera equipment (hardware).

-To quantify how good that hardware is, Ubergizmo developed an algorithm that analyzes the camera(s) technical data and boils it down to a number, the Ubergizmo Uber HW Camera score.
-Read the Uber HW Camera score FAQ for more information.
+To quantify how good that hardware is, Ubergizmo developed an algorithm that analyzes the camera(s) technical data and boils it down to a number, the Ubergizmo Camera HW score.
+Read the Camera HW FAQ for more information.

 In a nutshell, our score gauges the camera system’s potential to capture good photos.
 There is more to photo image quality than hardware, but data shows that hardware hugely contributes to IQ.
 More on that below.
 The data presented here comes from the version 1.1 (Sep 2020) of the algorithm.